marcocavanna/FireDataModeler/README.md

 ### $update(_modelName_)
 Return a function that could be used to update data on Firebase Database.

-The returned function is a `Promise`, resolved once data has been correctly setted, fullfilled with an object with only updated data.
+The returned function is a `Promise`, resolved once data has been correctly set, fulfilled with an object with only updated data.

-Invoking this function will update not only the original contact, but also all other data setted in `writes` Array of Model Constructor.
-If writes path contain some query you can filter snap using [`snapFilter`](#paths-object) function to skip data update in certain case
+Invoking this function will update not only the original contact but also all other data setted in `writes` Array of Model Constructor.
+If writes path contains some query you can filter snap using [`snapFilter`](#paths-object) function to skip data update in certain case

 ```js
 const ContactUpdater = Talker.$update('Contact');